 Stuffed animals make me happy.
-They live on my desk at home and in the Sew4Home studio, so I can glance over at them when I’m having a bad day or when someone has shot down another one of my ‘spectacular’ ideas.
+They live on my desk at home and in the S4H studios, so I can glance over at them when I’m having a bad day or when someone has shot down another one of my ‘spectacular’ ideas.
 There they sit.
 Always calm, always smiling.
 Funny Bunny is a super sweet softie who combines nubby cotton chenille with smooth, retro-inspired cotton for a soft vintage look.

 Chenille can be found through a variety of outlets; we selected a pale yellow.
 The chenille dot we used is less traditional than a chenille stripe, so a bit harder to source, but either texture would work well.
 For the featured print fabric, we originally used Heather Bailey’s Nicey Jane collection.
 This is an older collection that is no longer readily available.
-As an option, look for newer fabrics that have a similar vintage vibe.
+As an option, look for newer fabrics with a similar vintage vibe in a petite print.

 Like his brothers in the Sweet Softies trio, Eggy Pop and Cuddly Cat, Funny Bunny is one-of-a-kind.
 The supply list below gives you the elements we used, but the fabric combos are endless.
 This is a more advanced project with quite a few pattern pieces.
 We’ve included extra photos and step-by-step notes to make everything as easy as possible.
 We know you can do it!